 Then the stewardess explained that we would have the privilege of hearing directly from the pilot of this plane.
 The plane’s occupants clapped politely.
 As the stewardess introduced the pilot she explained that he was a very successful billionaire.
 People’s interests were peaked.
 She then explained that this type of experience was just what this plane needed….something fresh and new to take this plane to new heights and get us to our destination quicker and under budget.
 Well, who isn’t in for faster and under budget?
 Then she said that this will be the first time he’s ever flown a plane, but not to worry because he has been a passenger on countless planes.
 In fact, he even owns planes.
 Ok…we are starting to feel a little uncomfortable, but there must be more to this story.
 The pilot then makes his entrance onto the plane to cheers and clapping.
 He then takes the microphone and begins to speak.
 Although his English isn’t the best, he starts out ok.
 He talks about how he’s going to take this huge plane to new heights.
 We are going to go so fast we will beat all records ever set!
 We will do it under budget!
 Everyone on this plane will get champagne, and we are going to bring back porcelain plates to the economy class.
 We all clapped.
 I mean who doesn’t love porcelain and champagne.
 My great grandmother used to tell me how flying on planes use to be quite the affair you would dress up for.
 You’d even wear hats, dresses, and white gloves.
 I was starting to feel nostalgic!
 Then he started talking about making the Muslims on the flight raise their hands to register.
 The lady sitting to my right started shifting uncomfortably in her seat.
 I patted her hand to let her know that I wouldn’t make her raise her hand.
 Then he started speaking about Mexicans.
 He said, “When Mexico sends its people, they’re not sending their best.
 They’re not sending you.
 They’re sending people that have lots of problems, and they’re bringing those problems with us.
 They’re bringing drugs.
 They’re rapists.
 And some, I assume, are good people.”
 I look at the young lady to my left and say, “You are a good person.”
 She seems to take no comfort in my words, and gets a confused look on her face.
 Someone at the front of the plane who has a physical disability appears to speak up to try to correct the pilot.
 The pilot then mocks the person with disabilities and belittles him in a bullying fashion.
 Then the two ladies look at me with disgust in their eyes.
 The one on my right offers me a kleenex to wipe the tears from my eyes.

 The pilot then hands the microphone back to the stewardess as he heads to take his place in the cockpit.
 Since he has no experience being in the actual cockpit of the plane, he accidentally broadcasts to the plane a conversation he was having with his male co-pilot about grabbing women by the pussy.
 The cabin gasps in horror, but some in the cabin start explaining that they were just having locker room talk.
 Since there now seems to be real concerns on whether this pilot should be allowed to fly this plane being responsible for all of these lives, there is a vote.
 It will not be a popular vote however.
 Each class will be given a certain amount of electoral votes.
 If the pilot gets enough electoral votes, he will be allowed to fly the plane.
 The popular vote will hopefully align with electoral votes.
 If not, it doesn’t really matter.
 By this time, half the plane has fallen asleep, and half of the people don’t even vote.
 No matter how hard their neighbors try to wake them they will not be bothered to raise their hand in a vote.
-After all, is said in down the pilot does have enough electoral votes to take the pilots seat even though he doesn’t have the popular vote.
+After all is said and done, the pilot does have enough electoral votes to take the pilots seat even though he doesn’t have the popular vote.

 Those of us who did not vote for him are still stuck on this plane with no viable escape plan.
 We are looking at those who voted for him with terror in our eyes.
 We are begging them to see the problems in this plan.
 They look back at us and say give him a chance!
 What could possibly happen?
 We are looking back saying, “I can think of a few things without even thinking very hard.”
 The planes next to us on the runway are looking over at us with total confusion.
 They are texting people on our plane saying, “Did you really just do this?
 Why are you doing this?
 You can stop this plane from taking off right?”